Heavenly Swallows

-Heavenly Swallows (Небесные ласточки) is a 1976 Soviet two-part musical-comedy television film directed by Leonid Kvinikhidze, based on the vaudeville-opérette Mam'zelle Nitouche.
+Heavenly Swallows (Небесные ласточки) is a 1976 Soviet two-part musical comedy-drama television film directed by Leonid Kvinikhidze, based on the vaudeville-opérette Mam'zelle Nitouche.

+Plot

 First part.
 "Boarding house"

 In a small town there is a variety theater and a military regiment is quartered.
 Nearby is a monastery with the boarding house "Celestial Swallows", where under the strict eye of nuns girls from noble families learn good manners and etiquette.

 Denise de Florigny is one of the best pupils of the monastery, in the opinion of teachers and the abbess, a diligent and modest girl.
 But in reality she is a mischievous and trouble-making woman, dreaming not about marriage and "fulfilling a family debt," but about a stage career.

 Modestly dressed and devout Monsieur Celestin teaches singing in the boarding school.
 None of the nuns know that he, under the pseudonym of Floridor, composes music for theatrical performances with frivolous and by no means theological plots.
 Only a few senior pupils, including Denise, are exposed to the mystery of Celestin-Floridor.

 One day Denise learns about the decision of her parents to take her away from the boarding house and arrange her to be married to a young officer whom she does not know.
 Monsieur Celeste is entrusted with taking the girl to the city and to send her by train to Paris.